kohyama/SimpleFTP/README.md

 open `ADVANCED` and set `local security` to `access only network`.
 To execute in another FlashPlayer, you may need to add your swf file to the trusted list of `global security settings` of your FlashPlayer.
-If you already loaded your swf, you may need to clear cache and reload yoru swf after changing `global serurity settings`.
+If you already loaded your swf, you may need to clear cache and reload your swf after changing `global serurity settings`.

 With Japanese version,